Indigenous Health Scholarship

 Current Progress Report

-This year was an incredible learning experience, allowing me to gain extremely pertinent skills and insight that will facilitate further learning and development throughout my medical career.
+This semester has been an incredible experience, providing me with opportunities to refine my skills and abilities, as well as provisioning me with insights and perspectives that will facilitate further learning throughout my medical career.